jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (d) the prescribed Motor Vehicle Account Residual levy; and (e) premiums payable under Part 11 that relate to motor vehicle injuries.
-(3) The levy payable under subsection (2)(c) is payable— (a) on any fuel (or any category of fuel) specified in Schedule 3 of the Customs and Excise Act 1996 that is prescribed by regulations made under this Act; or
+(3) The levy payable under subsection (2)(c) is payable— (a) on any fuel (or any category of fuel) specified in the Excise and Excise-equivalent Duties Table (as defined in section 76A of the Customs and Excise Act 1996) that is prescribed by regulations made under this Act; or
   (b) in the absence of regulations for the time being in force for the purpose of paragraph (a), on any motor spirit in respect of which excise duty or excise-equivalent duty is for the time being payable under the Customs and Excise Act 1996.
 (4)
 (5) The funds in the Motor Vehicle Account must be applied to meet the costs of—